sichej/pythonRunnerGUI/README.md

 ## How to use it

-Just insert the file path inside the textBox and press the Big Green Button ```RUN``` and look at the output inside the other textBox.
+Just insert the file path inside the textBox and press the Big Button ```RUN``` and look at the output inside the other textBox.